 We think most Russian oil companies have at least some older fields that are at best marginally profitable, with economic rents predominantly going to the government as taxation: One large Russian oil company estimated in March that “over 30 per cent’”of its producing fields were uneconomic.
 While this could partly be due to the low oil prices at the time, it also lends credence to our suspicion that there may be a material amount of Russian production that remains on-line to generate tax revenues for the government than profit for the producing company.

 I have the same suspicion but I think that “uneconomic,” in this context, should refer to the combined cost of producing, transporting and selling crude and of keeping up output, or at least preventing it from declining too fast.
-In other words, few if any wells or well clusters or fields are producing at an operating loss – but it’s possible that all the cash they generate goes on drilling new wells (plus fracs, sidetracks and various workovers) to neuter the natural production decline.
+In other words, few if any wells or well clusters or fields are producing at an operating loss – but it’s possible that all the cash they generate goes into drilling new wells (plus fracs, sidetracks and various workovers) to offset the natural production decline.

-If some companies’ investment decisions are motivated by fear of the authorities’ reconciliation against those who cut down on capex too aggressively – blatantly reducing the tax base in the eyes of the taxman – overinvestment and overproduction follow.
+If some companies’ investment decisions are motivated by fear of the authorities’ retaliation against those who cut down on capex too aggressively – blatantly reducing the tax base in the eyes of the taxman – overinvestment and overproduction follow.
 Once the taxman changes his mind, the producer will cut down on drilling but won’t shut in many producing wells.
 What Smith sees as “[a]dditional cuts… from slowing brownfield drilling” might very well turn out the primary transmission mechanism for the agreed-upon cuts.

 In his October 3 FT comment, Smith was skeptical about any production cap or cut by Russia.
 So was I (September 21), although I pointed out what I thought would be a realistic path to lower output (October 11).
 Arguing his point, Ron Smith noted: